FRANCHISEE F.A.Q (FREQUENTLY ASKED QUESTIONS)

-If you need a refund for your insurance cover due to you no longer being a Jims Franchisee you can email us at firstname.lastname@example.org or call us on 1300 546 000.
+If you need a refund for your insurance cover due to you no longer being a Jims Franchisee you can email us at email@example.com or call us on 1300 546 000.
 There are a few things you will need to keep in mind when requesting the refund.
 The first is that you need to make sure that your franchisor has put in a finish date on the FMS system.
 If your franchise code is still live when requesting the refund, we will not issue a refund until your code is finished on FMS.
 Please only request a refund once you know that you have been finished on FMS.
-Also keep in mind that we issue refunds only 2 times every month, this is either at the start or in the middle of the month.
-If you have Premium Funded your insurance please take note that the return premium has to be sent to premium funding to settle your contract which in most cases will lead to a short fall that needs to be paid by the relevant party stated on the agreement.
+Also, keep in mind that we issue refunds only 2 times every month, this is either at the start or in the middle of the month.
+If you have Premium Funded your insurance please take note that the return premium has to be sent to premium funding to settle your contract which in most cases will lead to a shortfall that needs to be paid by the relevant party stated on the agreement.
 Premium funding will recover any shortfall from you by corresponding with you directly.

 What is Premium Funding?

 Premium funding is an option available to franchisees who select insurance policies totalling more than $600.
-Premium funding is an agreement in which Premium Funding pay for your premium on your behalf and then recoup the amount from you via a monthly direct debit.
+Premium funding is an agreement in which Premium Funding pay your premium on your behalf and then recoup the amount from you via a monthly direct debit.
 The main purpose is to free up cash, flow especially if you are a new franchisee.
-Please take note that as with any company there are various charges applicable, it is highly advisable that you read the premium funding document issued with your polices so that you are fully aware of all the terms and charges.
+Please take note that as with any company there are various charges applicable, it is highly advisable that you read the premium funding document issued with your policies so that you are fully aware of all the terms and charges.

-I need to make changes to my insurance cover?
+Do I need to make changes to my insurance cover?

-I need a certificate of currency?
+Do I need a certificate of currency?